DaunPenh/riscv64OS/README.md

 # riscv64OS
-My attempt at creating a pure, very small riscv64 operating system.
+My attempt at creating a pure, very small riscv64 operating system for the QEMU virt board.